 A United States nickel is made with 75% copper and 25% nickel.
 In 2011, a United States nickel contained more than five cents worth of metal.
 Add the additional costs of labor to the manufacturing cost and it was costing more than five cents to make United States nickel.
 In other words, the United States was losing money on every nickel they minted.

 Can You Melt Pennies and Nickels?

 Because of the rising price of nickel and copper that began in 2005, the United States passed a law that made it illegal to melt pennies and nickels for their metal content.
 Additionally, it is illegal to carry more than five dollars worth of pennies and nickels outside of the United States when traveling.
-This also extends to shipments which are limited to $100 of the coins abroad "for legitimate coinage and numismatic purposes."
+This also extends to shipments that are limited to $100 of the coins abroad "for legitimate coinage and numismatic purposes."

-"The nation needs its coinage for commerce," U.S. Mint director Ed Moy said in a statement.
+"The nation needs its coinage for commerce," U.S. Mint Director Ed Moy said in a statement.
 "We don't want to see our pennies and nickels melted down so a few individuals can take advantage of the American taxpayer.
 Replacing these coins would be an enormous cost to taxpayers."

 Is It Legal to Melt Other Coins?

 Currently (Feb.
 2021), you can melt any other United States or foreign coin (with the exception of U.S. pennies and nickels).
 Many coin dealers buy old silver coins and gold coins strictly on their melt value.
 They then send these coins to refiners to be melted and made into bullion.
 Alternately, some bullion dealers will sell bags of $100-$1,000 of face value 90% silver coins as investments.
 This makes it very easy to trade between dealers and investors.
 Many of them use CoinFlation to calculate the value of silver in the coins that they are trading.